liebharc/TorchfreeEasyOCR/README.md

 # Torchless EasyOCR

 This package is EasyOCR-based English optical character recognition.
-Unlike EasyOCR, package uses pre-saved with `onnx` English language model, so it doesn't need a 1-2 Gb `pytorch` dependency.
-This is particularly useful for deleloping light-weight applications that utilize text recognition.
+Unlike EasyOCR, the package uses a pre-saved with `onnx` English language model, so it doesn't need a 1-2 Gb `pytorch` dependency.
+This is particularly useful for developing light-weight applications that utilize text recognition.

 #### Comparison for virtual env size

 - **365 MB** torchfree_ocr with dependencies
 - **1.52 GB** easyocr with dependencies
 - **4.79 GB** easyocr with dependencies + GPU enabled

 ## Limitations
-Each language requires generating corresponding .onnx file, therefore, for the purpose of reducing package size only English is supported.
+Each language requires generating a corresponding .onnx file, therefore, for the purpose of reducing package size only English is supported.
 Additionally, there is no GPU CUDA support.

 ## Performance of `torchfree_ocr` vs `easyocr`
-In tems of recognition, there is no visible recognition quality difference between `torchfree_ocr` and `easyocr`.
+In terms of recognition, there is no visible recognition quality difference between `torchfree_ocr` and `easyocr`.
 In terms of speed `torchfree_ocr` works slightly faster than `easyocr` in CPU mode (~20% faster).
 Obviously, `easyocr` generally runs much faster in GPU mode, which `torchfree_ocr` doesn't support.